-One of the best perks of The Platinum Card® from American Express ($550 annual fee) and The Business Platinum® Card from American Express ($450 annual fee) is access to Centurion Lounges.
+One of the best perks of The Platinum Card® from American Express (review) and The Business Platinum® Card from American Express (review) is access to Centurion Lounges.
 These lounges are at airports, and are for the most part significantly better than what’s offered by US airlines, as the lounges have complimentary cocktails, hot food, and a couple of them even have spas.

-While this isn’t at an airport, Amex has announced another cool lounge concept — Amex will be operating a Centurion Suite at the 2018 US Open, which will have similar access requirements.
+With the US Open right around the corner, Amex is bringing back a concept that they first introduced last year — Amex will be operating a Centurion Suite at the 2019 US Open.
 It’s located within the new Louis Armstrong Stadium, and will be a great place to relax and recharge.

-Obviously this doesn’t sound like it has quite as many amenities as usual Centurion Lounges, though the reality is that it’s nice to get any place that has air conditioning at the US Open, let alone to get a free alcoholic drink, soft drinks, and even some food.
+Obviously, this doesn’t have quite as many amenities as usual Centurion Lounges, though the reality is that it’s nice to get any place that has air conditioning at the US Open, let alone to get a free alcoholic drink, soft drinks, and even some food.

 If you’re going to the US Open this year, do you plan on checking out the Centurion Suite?